CourtneyCole123/Citibike/README.md

   - <strong>Member Rider Statistics:</strong> As maintaining membership riders is crucial, let us now review the membership statistics for the last quarter.
 Notably, just over 40,000 riders selected West 21st St and 6th Avenue as their starting station.
 Membership riders are our regular users who predominantly utilize our services for commuting to and from work.
 This is evident as peak usage times occur around 8 AM and 5 PM, aligning with typical work hours.
 Additionally, these riders tend to prefer electric bikes over classic models, although they do utilize classic bikes more frequently than our casual riders.
-It is imperative that we ensure an adequate supply of bikes, particularly electric ones, at these key stations during peak hours.</pre>
+It is imperative that we ensure an adequate supply of bikes, particularly electric ones, at these key stations during peak hours.
+  - <strong>Most Popular Stations:</strong> Given that the majority of our riders are members, it is not unexpected to find that West 21st Street and 6th Avenue is the most frequented station, attracting over 45,000 riders concluding their journeys there.
+This station also ranks as the most popular among our member riders.
+Additionally, with NYU located near University Place and
+  East 14th Street, it is not surprising that this area contributes to the second most popular station.
+This trend appears to be consistent month over month, at least for the past quarter.
+  As we strive to attract new casual riders while retaining our current members, it is essential that we continue to prioritize these top 10 stations.</pre>

 - Analysis is written in a markdown file